 Additionally, ERP manages your Bill of Materials (BOM) and fixed assets.
 With this software, users can easily create and edit BOMs along with keep track of all previous changes.
 Fixed asset management allows users to schedule equipment maintenance to reduce unexpected downtime, improving your profitability and supply chain relationships.

-What benefits are you looking for in your next ERP software?
+What benefits are you looking for in your next ERP?
 Let us know in the comments down below!